Skip to Content

 The Endangered Species Act mandates that the government identify and conserve endangered species or fish.
 It necessitates the creation of conservation programs for all species, wildlife, or fish that the government categorizes as endangered.

 While federal agencies such as the U.S. Fish and Wildlife Service help keep species protected, it’s important to work with both state and local governments to protect imperiled species and add new federally listed species to the protection lists.
-You can submit detailed plans to the U.S. Department of Commerce if you want to contribute.
+If you want to contribute, you can submit detailed plans to the U.S. Department of Commerce.

 You must obtain authorization from the U.S. Fish and Wildlife Service to conduct investigations to determine the status and survival requirements of wildlife and fish resident species.
 Prior approval is required before initiating programs to acquire aquatic habitats or land to conserve endangered species.